 State guidelines recommend a nutritious lunch that includes: protein, vegetable or fruit or both, and a healthy drink.
 Some families may choose to include a healthy dessert but this is optional.

-Please note: Foods including candy, gum, chips, carbonated drinks and sugary snacks should be kept home.
+Please note: Candy, gum, chips, carbonated drinks and sugary snacks should be kept home.

 We enjoy the celebration of birthdays and several holidays throughout the year.
 We encourage families to consider healthy options when sending celebratory snacks so that families can retain management of children’s exposure to, and consumption of, sweet treats.